 What does the lease say?

 First off, consider approaching the tenant to see if they would be interested in buying the property.
-This could save you money by avoiding a sales commision and a lot of hassle and doesn’t cost you anything to ask.
+This could save you money by avoiding a sales commission and a lot of hassle and doesn’t cost you anything to ask.
 If they decline, then move on to checking the lease they signed with you.
 You have to be crystal clear with interested buyers about what they’re getting into.
 If you misrepresent the property, you risk getting into legal trouble.
-So check and double check the lease to make sure it’s not a rent-regulated apartment and what the terms are if you wish to sell.
+So check and double-check the lease to make sure it’s not a rent-regulated apartment and what the terms are if you wish to sell.

 Advertising and listing

 One option would be to try negotiating with the tenant for a lease modification or termination.
-In return for a monetary sum, the tenant could agree to move out by a certain date.
+In return for a monetary sum, the tenant could agree to move out by a specific date.
 However, this can look risky to buyers as the tenant could always refuse to comply with the renegotiated terms and remain in place beyond closing.
-The new owner would then have to file for an eviction and could hold you responsible for all the costs involved.
+The new owner would then have to file for eviction and could hold you responsible for all the costs involved.

 Ideally, you should already have photos and video recordings of the apartment before it was rented out.
-This way you can show it to prospective buyers without having to bother the tenant.
+This way, you can show it to prospective buyers without having to bother the tenant.
 But if you don’t or the buyer still wishes to see the apartment, then you’ll need to work out a way to do showings.
-Check the lease to see how much notice you must give the tenant for showings if you end up wanting to sell the apartment.
+Check the lease to see how much notice you must give the tenant for displays if you end up wanting to sell the apartment.
 Other helpful advice includes:

 - Make showing times easy for the tenant by giving them at least 24 hours’ notice.
 Also, inform the sales agent of what times the property cannot be shown due to the tenant’s schedule.

 - It’s always better if the tenant is not around during showings.
 They’ll be more likely to play ball if you offer them a reduced rent for the duration of the sales process.